cogilabs/GTFOBot/README.md

 When an event is finished, a message of the same kind as above will be sent, again checking the completion of the mission in the completion file.

 Of course it means you have to update the file with `/rundowns` before modifying or finishing the event.

+If progression is disabled (with the `/config` command, the sentence still appears, but will be more neutral)

 By default, all of these messages will be sent to the first channel named `general` it finds.
 If there is none, it will send it to the system channel.
 If no system channel is defined, it doesn't send the messages.
 You can change this setting (per server) with the `/config` command.